 Mr. Hassan Shire (Somalia/Canada)

 Mr. Hassan Shire Sheikh is a Somali-Canadian Pan-African human rights defender who was forced to flee his native Somalia.
 In 2005, Mr. Shire Sheikh founded the East and Horn of Africa Human Rights Defenders Project.
 In 2005, he became the elected Chairperson of the East and Horn of Africa Human Rights Defenders Network (EHAHRDN) and currently serves his second term (2011-2016).
 For a number of years, Hassan has served as the coordinator of the African Human Rights Defenders Project at Centre for Refugee Studies, York University, Canada.
 He also engages actively with the African Commission on Human and Peoples’ Rights, UN Human Rights Council and Community of Democracies.
 In addition, he is an active member of the World Movement for Democracy, and is an Advisory Council member of the International Center for Not-for-Profit Law.
+He holds a Bachelor of Arts (B.A.) focused in Political Science and Government from Delhi University, and a Master of Arts (M.A.) in Economics from J.M.I University, New Delhi.

 Dr. Oussedik Fawzi (Algeria)